SaeedRahmani/mpc__iv_course/README.md

 The simulation outputs:
 - Trajectory tracking visualization
-- Speed profile over time (Can you add it?)
+- Speed profile over time
-- Steering angles over time (Can you add it?)
+- Steering angles over time
 - Simulation logs with performance metrics (what is missing?
 Can you add it?)

 The log tab in the GUI provides detailed information about: